Lavandula angustifolia 'Munstead'

 Bloom Time: Late spring to summer

-Lavandula angustifolia 'Munstead' is a compact, early-flowering, semi-woody perennial that typically grows up to 18 inches (45 cm) tall with an equal width.
+Lavandula angustifolia 'Munstead' is a compact, early-flowering, semi-woody perennial that typically grows up to 18 inches (45 cm) tall.
 Lavender blue flowers appear in terminal spikes in late spring well into summer.

 USDA hardiness zone 5a to 9b: from −20 °F (−28.9 °C) to 30 °F (−1.1 °C).